 - Anarchy in Action: describes how well anarchist societies (the city of Kronstadt; nearly the whole province of Cataluña) actually functioned, and how much ordinary life is already anarchist and self-organizing.
 He broadens Solnit's point beyond crises into daily life.
 There is no civilized veneer hiding a selfish savage.
 We're us all the way down.

 - PETER WARD DOUGLAS (1980s- )

 - Rare Earth argues that intelligent life (indeed, anything more complex than bacteria) requires a rare combination of factors, all of which must be quite Earthlike.
 Douglas ignores how many of his factors can affect each other--differences can even cancel each other out.
-My doubts led to the series The Biosphere Variations, showing ways that worlds unlike Earth might support life, even intelligent life.
+My doubts led to the series The Biosphere Variations, showing ways that worlds unlike Earth might support complex life, even intelligent life.

 - LARRY NIVEN (1960s-1990s).

 - Niven uninfluenced me too.
 He's a well-known world-builder (even gives workshops on it) but his characters and cultures leave me cold... as do his right-wing politics.
 His best-known creation, Ringworld, feels to me like a big empty downtown with no street life--he's an engineer, but no architect, and the book reveals the difference.
 Niven taught me to avoid sterile macroengineering.
 Get the numbers right, yes, but you have to explore daily life on another world to really convey its nature.
 And if you haven't thought out daily life, what you built isn't a world--just another empty mall.